eMetaboHUB/Forum-DiseasesChem/app/SBML_upgrade/README.md

   It defines equivalences between uris from different external ressources, where identifiers correspond to the same molecule.
 For example, the ChEBI id 37327 is equivalent to Pubchem CID 5372720, in the Id-mapping graph, this equivalence will be represented as : *http://identifiers.org/chebi/CHEBI:37327* *skos:closeMatch* *http://identifiers.org/pubchem.compound/5372720*. *skos:closeMatch* indicates that two concepts are sufficiently similar and that the two can be used interchangeably, nevertheless, this  is not transitive, to avoid spreading  equivalence errors.

 * Intra-uris equivalences:
-  For each identifires of an external ressource, it defines equivalences between uris pattern associated to this same external ressource.
+  For each identifiers of an external ressource, it defines equivalences between uris pattern associated to this same external ressource.
 For exemple, for one ChEBI id 18170, 3 different uris are availables: *http://purl.obolibrary.org/obo/CHEBI_18170*, *https://www.ebi.ac.uk/chebi/searchId.do?chebiId=CHEBI:18170*, *http://identifiers.org/chebi/CHEBI:18170*.
-In this case *http://identifiers.org/chebi/CHEBI:18170* is used by default in the SBML graph, but *http://purl.obolibrary.org/obo/CHEBI_18170* is the uri which is used in the ChEBI ontology, and, in order to propagate information from the ontology, the uri *http://purl.obolibrary.org/obo/CHEBI_18170* needs to be added into the graph.
+In this case *http://identifiers.org/chebi/CHEBI:18170* is used by default in the SBML graph, but *http://purl.obolibrary.org/obo/CHEBI_18170* is the uri which is used in the ChEBI ontology.
+So, in order to propagate information from the ontology, the uri *http://purl.obolibrary.org/obo/CHEBI_18170* needs to be added into the graph.
 In the Id-mapping graph this equivalence will be represented as : *https://identifiers.org/CHEBI:18170* *skos:exactMatch* *http://purl.obolibrary.org/obo/CHEBI_18170*. *skos:exactMatch* indicating that the both concepts have exactly the same meaning, so we can pass from one to each other directly without errors, it's a transitive property.

 The set of all external ressources and associated uris used in the process is indicated in the configuration file: *table_info.csv*.
 The columns are: